Numerical tests of formulae for volume enclosed by flux surfaces of integrable magnetic fields

 \begin{thm} Choose a closed curve $\gamma$ on each flux surface, depending smoothly on $\Psi$.
 Then $dV = \bar{T}\, d\Phi$, where

-and $\bar{T}$ is defined as the limiting average return time to $\gamma$ of an infinitely long $B$-line starting at any point of $\gamma$. \end{thm} Note that $\Phi$ is the magnetic flux across a disk spanning $\gamma$; \cite{mackay2024volume} gives a way to compute it if the vector potential is not given explicitly.
+and $\bar{T}$ is defined as the limiting average return time to $\gamma$ of an infinitely long $B$-line starting at any point of $\gamma$. \end{thm}

+{Note} that $\Phi$ is the magnetic flux across a disk spanning $\gamma$; {ref.} . \cite{mackay2024volume} gives a way to compute it if the vector potential is not given explicitly.
 One can compute $\frac{d\Phi}{d\Psi}$, so this is again in the form of evaluating $dV/d\Psi$.
-We call it a bit more than a 1D integral because evaluating the average return time is longer than a bounded 1D integral.
+We call it a bit more than a 1D integral because evaluating the average return time is longer than a bounded 1D~integral.